Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 “I’m free on Tuesdays and Thursdays after 1 p.m. — let me know which of those times would suit you better.”

-If you’re going to suggest a one-on-one meeting, you should be the one to mention potential time slots for it too.
+Remember: if you’re going to suggest a one-on-one meeting, you should be the one to mention potential time slots for it too.

-How to write a checking-in email for a business contact
+How to write a check-in email professionally

 As we have previously established, the phrase “just checking in” can feel somewhat offensive when immediately followed by a request for our time.